opendnssec/odslab/opendnssec-lab.md

 4. Save the file and exit.

-5. Setup the KASP database.
+5. Setup the KASP database:

         sudo ods-enforcer-db-setup